 Students should enter patient encounter data into the Encounter Tracking System (ETS) daily.
-A minimum of 60 patients is required, with at least 90% of the patient encounters at the perform level of participation.
+A minimum of 60 patients AY2025-2026 Internal Medicine Sub-Internship Page 5 of 13 is required, with at least 90% of the patient encounters at the perform level of participation.
 Students will see 6-10 follow-up/established patients each week and work up a minimum of three (3) new or undifferentiated patients each week in the inpatient setting.
 By the end of their 4-week experience, students will see and document all of the required problems/conditions listed below, and use Chapter 3 of the AAIM Internal Medicine Sub-Internship Curriculum 2.0 as an outline for the learning objectives for these conditions.

-- Students who have difficulty seeing a patient within a problem or procedure category should notify their Clerkship Director with sufficient time to enable remedial action. - The problems and/or procedures marked with an asterisk must be completed in the clinical setting and require direct patient contact.
-The remaining conditions should be seen in the clinical setting but may be fulfilled by alternate educational activities as determined by the Education Director.
+- Students who have difficulty seeing a patient within a problem or procedure category should notify their Clerkship Director with sufficient time to enable remedial action. - The problems and/or procedures marked with an asterisk\ must be completed in the clinical setting and require direct patient contact.
+The remaining conditions should be seen in the clinical setting but may be fulfilled by alternate educational activities as determined by the Education Director in coordination with the site Clerkship Director.

-Min.
-Min.
-Le vel of Parti cipation Category Req.
-Problem/Condition Location of Service Observe Assist Perform Acute Pain 1 Acute Pain Inpatient Hospital Х Altered Mental State 1 Altered mental state Inpatient Hospital Х Blood Pressure 1 Hypertension, Hypertensive emergency, or urgency Inpatient Hospital х Derangement 1 Hypotension Inpatient Hospital Х 1 Arrhythmia or dysrhythmia Inpatient Hospital Х Cardiovascular 1 Chest Pain Inpatient Hospital Х 1 Hyperkalemia Inpatient Hospital Х Electrolyte 1 Hypokalemia Inpatient Hospital Х Derangement 1 Hyponatremia Inpatient Hospital Х Fever 1 Fever Inpatient Hospital Х Hyperglycemia 1 Hyperglycemia Inpatient Hospital Х Renal 1 Acute kidney injury Inpatient Hospital Х 1 Acute respiratory distress, Shortness of breath or Dyspnea Inpatient Hospital х Respiratory Disorder 1 Hypoxemia Inpatient Hospital Х
+Category Min.
+Req.
+Problems/Conditions Location of Service Min.
+Level of Participation Acute pain 1 Acute Pain Inpatient Hospital Perform Altered mental state 1 Altered mental state Inpatient Hospital Perform Hypertension Inpatient Hospital Perform Blood pressure 1 Hypertensive emergency Inpatient Hospital Perform derangement Hypertensive urgency Inpatient Hospital Perform - 1 Hypotension Inpatient Hospital Perform Cardiavasaular 1 Arrhythmia or dysrhythmia Inpatient Hospital Perform Cardiovascular 1 Chest Pain Inpatient Hospital Perform 1 Hyperkalemia Inpatient Hospital Perform Electrolyte derangement 1 Hypokalemia Inpatient Hospital Perform 1 Hyponatremia Inpatient Hospital Perform Fever 1 Fever Inpatient Hospital Perform Hyperglycemia 1 Hyperglycemia Inpatient Hospital Perform Renal 1 Acute kidney injury Inpatient Hospital Perform Acute respiratory distress Inpatient Hospital Perform Dosniratory disorder 1 Dyspnea Inpatient Hospital Perform Respiratory disorder Shortness of breath Inpatient Hospital Perform 1 Hypoxemia Inpatient Hospital Perform